talyaacovi/lola/README.md

 # summary

 Lola is the foodie friend you wish you had in every city.
-The app helps travelers answer the question 'Where do the locals eat?,' and lets locals keep track of their favorite restaurants.
+The app helps travelers answer the question __Where do the locals eat?__ and lets locals keep track of their favorite restaurants.

 ![Lola Homepage](/static/img/README/home.png)